 During her tenure as Criminal Chief, Ms. Hazra supervised all criminal investigations and prosecutions in the state and coordinated all civil and criminal healthcare investigations, as well as cyber-enabled crimes and national security matters.
-While at the US Attorney's Office, she also held a number of other senior positions, including Chief of the Economic Crimes Section, Chief of the Major Crimes Section, Computer Hacking Intellectual Property Coordinator, Environmental Crimes Coordinator, and Opioid Coordinator.
-In these roles, she tried more than 35 cases and led investigations and prosecutions involving investment and healthcare fraud, insider trading, environmental crimes, money laundering, commercial disputes, tax, export control violations, and other economic crimes.
+While at the US Attorney's Office, she also held a number of other senior positions, including Chief of the Economic Crimes Section and Chief of the Major Crimes Section.
+In her various roles, she tried more than 35 cases and led investigations and prosecutions involving investment and healthcare fraud, insider trading, environmental crimes, money laundering, commercial disputes, tax, export control violations, and other economic crimes.
 She was recognized for her skill in investigating and trying complex high profile cases with the Attorney General's Distinguished Service Award in 2016.

 Before joining the US Attorney's Office in Denver, Ms. Hazra served as a trial attorney in the Division of Narcotics and Dangerous Drugs at the US Department of Justice in Washington, DC, and was in private practice.